Serving our Community

 The Hospital’s Community Service Plan is guided by and reflects its mission statement – to improve the health and well-being of the residents it serves.
 This Plan was developed to address public health priorities established by the New York State Department of Health’s Prevention Agenda.
 The Agenda calls for state and local action to improve the health of all New Yorkers, and to reduce health disparities for racial, ethnic, disability, socioeconomic, and other groups who experience them.

-For more details, view or download our Community Service Plan 2013-2016
+For more details, please view or download the Community Service Plan Executive Summary, 2016-2018.